Thursday, July 25, 2013

 The Buddha concluded,

-‘When this is that is,
+‘When this is this is,

-When this arises that arises,
+When this arises this arises,

-When this is not that is not,
+When this is not this is not,

-When this ceases that ceases’
+When this ceases this ceases’

 EXTREMES